 - Development should be compact, pedestrianoriented, and well-connected internally, and to surrounding development. - 3.
-Residential buildings should be a minimum of 24' from the back of curb, including a front yard area of at least 8'.
-Uses should be oriented to the street.
+Residential uses should be oriented to the street.
 The front door of single-family detached, attached and townhouse units should have direct connections to the sidewalk where feasible.
-Parking should be to the rear. - 4.
+To provide a sense of privacy for first floor residents, buildings should have an appropriately designed front yard setback from the sidewalk.
+This typically would be 8', resulting in a setback from the curb of 22' to 24'.
+Alternative approaches that provide a sense of privacy also may be appropriate, such as increasing the setback, installing additional landscaping, and/or raising the first floor (providing vertical separation). - 4.
 The intensity of residential development should transition in height and scale to adjacent single family areas.
 Building placement also should be sensitive to these areas. - 5.
-Landscaping, architectural features, materials and other techniques should be used to tie development together to establish a sense of place. - 6.
-Parks and open spaces should be oriented toward building entries and strategically located near pedestrian walkways to create desirable gathering destinations.
-Consolidation of required open space is encouraged.
+Landscaping, architectural features, materials and other techniques should be used to tie development together to establish a sense of place.